patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 **Before we begin**: Please note that we must keep the server running in the background, so that our Angular app will have something to connect to.
 Therefore, we will *not* stop the server or close the Integrated Terminal window.

 With the server still running, click the "+" icon next to the dropdown in the top-right corner of the Integrated Terminal (this will open a 2nd Terminal).
 With this new Terminal window open, ensure that your working directory is the "Week12Example" directory (ie, `pwd`).
 While in this directory, create a new Angular application (with Routing) called "chatApp", ie: `ng n chatApp --routing`.
-Once this is complete, change your working directory to "chatApp" and expand the "chatApp" folder.
+Once this is complete, change your working directory to "chatApp" and expand the "chatApp" folder (NOTE: if a `.git` folder was created during the installation, please remove it now).

 <br >